Welcome to Sugarloaf Ridge State Park

 Sugarloaf Ridge State Park contains the headwaters of Sonoma Creek.
 It runs through gorge and canyon, across the meadow floor, beneath scenic rock outcroppings, and is surrounded by redwoods and ferns.
 With 47 family-sized campsites and 25 miles of hiking trails, it is the perfect place to spend time outdoors!

-Camping: We have 44 campsites open, both reservable in advance and first-come, first-served in our lovely creekside campground.
+We have 44 campsites open, both reserveable in advance and first-come, first-served in our lovely creekside campground.

 Calendar of Events